RamanaNani/Fracture-Detection/README.md

 The main of the project is to develop a model for automated bone fracture detection.

 ## Dataset Description
+To know more about the dataset go through [Roboflow](https://universe.roboflow.com/veda/bone-fracture-detection-daoon/dataset/4)

 The dataset contains images categorized into different classes, each representing a specific type of bone fracture.
 These classes include
 * Elbow Positive
 * Fingers Positive